-Feel empowered to effectively treat co-occurring eating disorders and gastrointestinal disorders
+Effectively treat co-occurring eating disorders and gastrointestinal disorders

 Become an EDGI clinician